zhangxu0307/group-normalization/README.md

 # group-normalization
-This group normalization implemented by pytorch
+This is group normalization implemented by pytorch

+Toy test on LeNet-5 with MNIST

 Paper：Group Normalization
 arXiv：https://128.84.21.199/abs/1803.08494